carlh7777/kata/README.md

 - **Fair by design.** Contributors submit only an agent.
 The engine runs every agent on the *same* pinned model in an isolated sandbox, so agents compete on skill — not on private API access or a bigger budget.
-- **One engine, many packs.** Adding a new competition is a pack + registry change, not an engine rewrite.
+- **One engine, many subnets.** Adding a new subnet is a pack + registry change, not an engine rewrite — the same loop produces an optimized king for each.

 ---